-The Novocastrian Offshore Wind Farm, proposed by Oceanex and Equinor, is a proposed offshore wind generation project with approximately 2,000 megawatt (MW) capacity.
+The Novocastrian Offshore Wind Farm, proposed by Oceanex and Equinor, is a offshore wind generation project with approximately 2,000 megawatt (MW) capacity.
 The project is to be located 20 kilometres off the Newcastle coastline in NSW.
 It will involve the use of 15 MW turbines and floating foundation technology.

 Key Dates